Laʻauli Leuatea Schmidt: Prime minister (since 2025)

 During the 2025 snap election, Schmidt was re-elected in his Gaga‘ifomauga 3 constituency in a landslide, defeating Faʻaulusau Rosa Duffy-Stowers of the HRPP.
 FAST won 30 seats, allowing the party to form a government with Schmidt as prime minister.
 He assumed office on 16 September after the 18th Parliament was sworn in, becoming the eighth prime minister and only the third to be from Savaiʻi.
 Toelupe Poumulinuku Onesemo became deputy prime minister and, per an arrangement, is set to hold the post until midway through the parliamentary term in 2028.
 Finance Minister Mulipola Anarosa Ale Molioʻo is expected to assume the deputy premiership thereafter.

 Shortly after taking office, Schmidt departed for Auckland, New Zealand, to receive medical treatment.
 His stay was initially planned to be for a week, but was extended on multiple occasions.
 Schmidt's injury was not specifically disclosed; however, on 17 October, Deputy Prime Minister Onesemo announced that Schmidt was "unable to stand".
 Schmidt held meetings in Auckland with the representatives of other nations, despite his government advising him not to do so whilst on medical leave, especially without the presence of a senior official from the ministry of foreign affairs or the ministry of the prime minister.

+AI-enhanced images

 Shortly after Onesemo's announcement, Schmidt released an image of a meeting with New Zealand Foreign Minister Winston Peters.
 Schmidt, however, had the photo altered by AI to make it appear as if he was sitting in an armchair, when he was actually in a wheelchair.
 Neither Schmidt nor his government commented on the image, while the New Zealand delegation indicated that it had been modified.

+Media Restrictions

 Schmidt returned to Samoa on 15 November, after being abroad for nearly two months.
 Upon his return, journalists from the Samoa Observer, the country's sole daily newspaper, and the BBC attempted to visit him at his residence in Siusega to confirm his presence in Samoa; however, several of his supporters denied them entry.
 Two of Schmidt's supporters reportedly assaulted Samoa Observer editor Shavleen Chand while police officers were on site.
 Chand subsequently filed a police complaint.
 At a press conference on 17 November, Schmidt announced that the Samoa Observer would be barred from covering government affairs.
 He claimed the outlet had tarnished his image while he was abroad, and instructed his cabinet to ignore its inquiries.
 Schmidt also accused the journalists of breaching his privacy and demanded that they refrain from visiting his residence.